nekrassov01/alpen/README.md

 alpen
 =====

-alpen is aws log parser/encoder.
+alpen is a CLI application for parsing and encoding AWS access logs

 Supported
 ---------